After ten months of civil disobedience, Burma’s resolute doctors and teachers embrace life outside of the state

 Over one million government staff have hence been forced to identify either as “CDMer” or “non-CDM”—labels that can now equate to death sentences for all parties involved, as the junta’s security forces—and to a lesser extent guerrilla resistance groups—hunt those refusing to either support the military or forgo dependable state earnings.

-Carleton College political science professor, Dr Tun Myint, who also played a leading role in 1988’s pro-democracy protests, earlier this year estimated that some US$300 million was needed to support all Burma’s abstaining civil servants.
+Carleton College political science professor, Dr Tun Myint, who also played a leading role in 1988’s pro-democracy protests, earlier this year estimated that some US$300 million was needed to support all Burma’s abstaining civil servants for one year.

-According to Dr Tun Myint, there are roughly one million civil servants, half of whom are on strike.
+According to Dr Tun Myint, there are roughly one million civil servants on strike.

 According to him, most CDM donations are made through informal channels, making quantities difficult to calculate.
 The traditional hundi system (which is also under attack by the junta) is typically how foreign donors are able to contribute, using money changers, trusted businesses, and close friends inside Burma to send money to CDMers on note of credit, with personal debts sorted out after the fact.